Philip Hanson Hiss III

-Philip Hanson Hiss III (1910-1988) was an American real estate developer, who supervised the redesign of schools in Sarasota, Florida and helped found New College of Florida there.
+Philip Hanson Hiss III (1910-1988) was an American real estate developer, who supervised the redesign of schools in Sarasota, Florida and helped found New College of Florida.
+Hiss was also a photographer and his collection is held at the University of California, Santa Barbara and the American Museum of Natural History.

 Background

 Hiss was born on February 2, 1910, in Brooklyn, New York.
 His father was a professor of Bacteriology at Columbia University.
 He attended several prep schools, graduated from Choate, and then decided not to attend college, after inheriting a considerable fortune from the Low side of his family.

 Career

 Hiss traveled to Bali, where he met Margaret Mead.

 During World War II, Hiss served as regional director of the United States Information Agency (then the Office of War Information) in the Netherlands.
 He was also a member of the Office of Strategic Services (precursor to the Central Intelligence Agency).

 In 1948, Hiss had a 48-foot yacht built for himself and left New York City for Sarasota, Florida.
 There, he established Philip Hiss Associates, Inc., for real estate development.
 In 1952, he commissioned architects Paul Rudolph and Tim Seibert to build the Hiss Residence, also known as the "Umbrella House."

 Although a Republican in a largely Democratic town, Hiss won a seat on the Sarasota Board of Public Instruction (school board) and between 1953 and 1960 oversaw the building of nine new schools in Sarasota.
 Hiss served as chairman and trustee of New College in Sarasota, Florida, founded with the help of the Sarasota Chamber of Commerce and the Congregational Church.
 He oversaw an architectural competition for New College's design, which went to architect I.M.
 Pei.

 After a dispute with the board and having completed his second term, Hiss worked briefly for the Tampa Tribune newspapers and then left Sarasota, first for London, then to Carmel and finally Monterey, California.